Troubleshooting Guide for BACnet MS/TP Networks

 • Cabling: Check all cables for physical damage, kinks, or loose terminations.

-• Wiring Polarity: Confirm A and B lines are not swapped.
+• Wiring Polarity: Confirm A and B lines are not swapped on the RS-485 trunk.
 Reversed polarity is a common installation error.

 • Termination Resistors: Install 120 Ω resistors at the two end nodes of the trunk only.
 Do not add terminators at intermediate nodes.